danielkimgarcia/bcnc-inditex/README.md

 A file was used to format the validation messages **resources/ValidationMessages.properties**

+**Important note:** For this test, the relationship between the Brand and Price entities was normalized using the @ManyToOne annotation, which for performance purposes is not recommended if the results do not require such a relationship to return data.

 ## Commands to build, install, test and start the application

 1. ```mvn clean install -Dmaven.test.skip=true```
 2. ```java -jar target\danielgarciatest-0.0.1-SNAPSHOT.jar```
 3. ```mvn test```
 4. Go to swagger doc throught this link: http://localhost:8080/swagger-ui/index.html
 5. H2 can be reached by this link: http://localhost:8080/h2-console.
-Use "sa" for user and password y "jdbc:h2:~/inditex" as JDBC URL
+Use "sa" for user and password y "jdbc:h2:mem:inditex" as JDBC URL